Examples of measures with trivial left and non-trivial right random walk tail boundary: Construction

-Let $H$ be a group.
-Let $A$ be a finite subset of $H$.
-We will say that an element $b$ is an $A$-lock if for any $a'_1, a'_2, a''_1, a''_2$ from $A$, equality $a'_1ba'_2 = a''_1 b a''_2$ implies $a'_1 = a''_1$ and $a'_2 = a''_2$, and sets $A$ and $AbA$ are disjoint.
+Let $\Gamma$ be a group.
+Let $A$ be a finite subset of $\Gamma$.
+We will say that an element $b \in \Gamma$ is an $A$-lock if for any $a'_1, a'_2, a''_1, a''_2$ from $A$, equality $a'_1ba'_2 = a''_1 b a''_2$ implies $a'_1 = a''_1$ and $a'_2 = a''_2$, and sets $A$ and $AbA$ are disjoint.

-The proof of the following for amenable groups could be found in \cite[Proposition 2.5]{Feta19} and in the general case in \cite[Poposition 4.25]{ErKa19}. \begin{lem} If $\Gamma$ is an ICC group, then for every finite subset $A$ of $\Gamma$ there is an $A$-lock. \end{lem}
+The proof of the following for amenable groups could be found in \cite[Proposition 2.5]{Feta19} and in the general case in \cite[Poposition 4.25]{ErKa19}. \begin{lem} If $\Gamma$ is a non-trivial ICC group, then for every finite subset $A$ of $\Gamma$ there is an $A$-lock. \end{lem}

-Let $G$ be a group, and let $\varphi$ be a canonical epimorphism onto an ICC group $\Gamma$.
-Let $(c_i)$ be any sequence enumerating all the elements of $G$.

-We will construct the measure $\nu$ for the main theorem as a distribution of a certain random variable $X$ coupled with $(K,Y)$.
+We will construct the measure $\nu$ on $G$ for the main theorem as a distribution of a certain $G$-valued random variable $X$ coupled with $(K,Y)$.